dmalawey/openBox/home.md

 ### Canadian Handy Box Specifications

-The main manufacturer of handy boxes commonly found in Canadian hardware stores is ABB, under their Iberville brand: https://new.abb.com/products/7TBA126550R0000/1110-crt While these boxes are widely used and recognized, ABB has not yet provided a detailed data sheet for the Iberville handy box.
+The main manufacturer of handy boxes commonly found in Canadian hardware stores is ABB, under their Iberville brand: [2020-CRT](https://new.abb.com/products/7TBA126550R0005/2020-crt) While these boxes are widely used and recognized, ABB has not yet provided a detailed data sheet for the Iberville handy box.
 This lack of official specifications presents a challenge for precise design adaptations, but we are working to gather the necessary details through direct measurements and other resources.

+- Designed for the Canadian Electrical Code (CEC) standards.
+- The key difference in the brackets is that the USA version uses straight mounting brackets, while the Canadian version features angled brackets, requiring design adjustments for compatibility.

+### 4” x 2-3/8” x 1-7/8” (16.5 cubic inches)

 ![Main Manufacturer Image1](img/9PAA00000107738_400x400.jpg)
 ![Main Manufacturer Image2](img/9PAA00000107740_400x400.jpg)
 ![Main Manufacturer Image3](img/9PAA00000107739_400x400.jpg)

--  4” x 2-3/8” x 1-7/8” (16.5 cubic inches)
-- Designed for the Canadian Electrical Code (CEC) standards.
-- The key difference in the brackets is that the USA version uses straight mounting brackets, while the Canadian version features angled brackets, requiring design adjustments for compatibility.

 ### Get Involved